Newnansville Ghost Town, Florida: A Vanishing Frontier

 Newnansville Historic African American Cemetery

-For a more detailed history of Newnansville Ghost Town Florida, watch the below video:
+For a more detailed history of Newnansville Ghost Town, Florida, watch the video below:

 Newnansville Cemetery